rtidgreenberg/comms_manager/README.md

 Terminal output will verify if topic qty received is equal to amount expected

 #### Summary:
-Creating a Platform Subscriber sim and a CCS Publisher sim as well as the associated routing services tests the ability to route traffic between both hosts/routing services.
+Creating a Platform Subscriber sim and a C2 Publisher sim as well as the associated routing services tests the ability to route traffic between both hosts/routing services.

-## CCS to Platform filtering
+## C2 to Platform filtering
-Use the configuration variable `CCS_TO_PLATFORM_FILTER` in `routing_service_config_7.3.xml` to modify the desired topics allowed to go from the Platform to the CCS.
+Use the configuration variable `C2_TO_PLATFORM_FILTER` in `routing_service_config_7.3.xml` to modify the desired topics allowed to go from the Platform to the C2.

 ### Test:
-Create Platform Publisher and CCS Subscriber with defaults to simulate both systems
+Create Platform Publisher and C2 Subscriber with defaults to simulate both systems
 - run Platform Publisher on default domain
 	- `./start_sim.sh platform pub`
-- run CCS Subscriber on default domain
+- run C2 Subscriber on default domain
-	- `./start_sim.sh ccs sub`
+	- `./start_sim.sh C2 sub`
 - run routing service for Platform on default domain
 	- `./start_router.sh platform USV-1`
-- run routing service for CCS on default domain
+- run routing service for C2 on default domain
-	- `./start_router.sh ccs A-UOC1`
+	- `./start_router.sh C2 A-UOC1`

 #### Pass criteria 1:
-CCS subscriber *SHOULD* be receiving messages.
+C2 subscriber *SHOULD* be receiving messages.

 #### Pass criteria 2 :
 Terminal output will verify if topic qty received is equal to amount expected

 #### Summary:
-Creating a Platform Publisher sim and a CCS Subscriber sim as well as the associated routing services tests the ability to route traffic between both hosts/routing services.
+Creating a Platform Publisher sim and a C2 Subscriber sim as well as the associated routing services tests the ability to route traffic between both hosts/routing services.

 ## Platforms to Platforms isolation
 - Use Publisher/Subscriber partitions for Topic group,
-	- set Platform Subscribers Partition to "CCS"
+	- set Platform Subscribers Partition to "C2"
 	- set Platform Publishers Partition to "PLATFORM"
-	- set CCS Subscribers Partition to "PLATFORM"
+	- set C2 Subscribers Partition to "PLATFORM"
-	- set CCS Publishers Partition to "CCS"
+	- set C2 Publishers Partition to "C2"

 ### Test:
 Create Platform publisher and Platform subscriber on different domains to simulate 2 different Platforms with network isolation.